-Clay was recently elected as the 80th president of the Lawyers Association of Kansas City, a bar association known for attracting and developing community leaders, serving the bar and charitable causes, and providing first-class speakers and learning opportunities for its members and the community.
+Clay served as the 80th president of the Lawyers Association of Kansas City, a bar association known for attracting and developing community leaders, serving the bar and charitable causes, and providing first-class speakers and learning opportunities for its members and the community.

 Trusts and Estates Litigation

-The Blue Valley Board of Education appointed Clay as a commissioner on the Blue Valley Recreation Commission in 2015, where he serves his community and the school district where all nine of the children he shares with his wife, Dr. Sherri Martin, either attend or graduated.
-In 2008, he was selected to participate in and graduated from Leadership Overland Park, a competitive leadership-development program through the Overland Park Chamber of Commerce, and participated in the chamber’s Economic Development Council Summit in 2009.
-In the mid-2000s, Clay served five years on the governing council and three on the board of trustees of the Church of the Resurrection, now the largest United Methodist congregation in the world at 20,000+ members.
+The Blue Valley Board of Education appointed Clay as a commissioner on the Blue Valley Recreation Commission in 2015, where he serves his community and the school district where all nine of the children he shares with his wife, Dr. Sherri Martin, either attend or graduated from.
+In 2008, he was selected to participate in and graduated from Leadership Overland Park, a competitive leadership development program through the Overland Park Chamber of Commerce, and participated in the chamber’s Economic Development Council Summit in 2009.
+In the mid-2000s, Clay served five years on the governing council and three on the board of trustees of the Church of the Resurrection, one of the largest United Methodist congregations in the United States.
 The organization elected him chairman of the council, a role in which he served for three years, and the Board elected him president of the organization for an unprecedented two terms.

 In 2003, Clay received the Lawyers Association of Kansas City’s prestigious Public Service Award for dedication to charitable, professional and community service.